Associate Professor of Sociology

 M.A., 2008, New York University

 B.S., 2003, Edmund A. Walsh School of Foreign Service, Georgetown University

 Her first book, Prophets and Patriots: Faith in Democracy Across the Political Divide, a comparative ethnographic study of progressive faith-based community organizing and Tea Party activism, was recently published by the University of California Press.
 She is also the co-editor of a volume exploring the role of religion in progressive politics, entitled Religion and Progressive Activism: New Stories About Faith and Politics, published by NYU Press.
-Her current research explores ongoing contests between defenders of Christian nationalism and religious pluralism; the ways in which accusations of incivility structure American politics and protest; and the roles of taxpaying and tax resisting are linked to contested understandings of political community, good citizenship and morality in the United States.
+Her current research project, “The Moral Meaning of Taxes,” explores how the practices of taxpaying and tax resisting are linked to contested understandings of political community, good citizenship and morality in the United States.
 This project is supported by grants from the Louisville Institute, the Society for the Scientific Study of Religion (SSSR), the Swarthmore College Peace Collection, and the University of Connecticut.